 When the classic Rice Krispie Treats Recipe gets a makeover something magical and delicious happens!

-Melt and Mix the Rice Krispie Treats Ingredients – Press Mixture into Foil-lined Pan
+- Melt and Mix the Rice Krispie Treats Ingredients.

-There are numerous versions of these cereal bars, peanut butter rice krispie treats being one of my favorites.
+There are numerous versions of these cereal bars, and peanut butter rice krispie treats is one of my favorites.
 But these bars start with the classic Rice Krispie Treats recipe with marshmallows, butter, and cereal, followed by 2 marvelous toppings.

 - PRO-Tip: Use salted butter.
 Salt is a flavor enhancer, and the butter will provide the perfect amount for this recipe.